Neurologic Physical Therapy

 ABPTRFE Accredited Program logo

-The program prepares the resident to take the Neurologic Clinical Specialty examination (NCS) offered by the American Board of Physical Therapy Specialties (ABPTS).
+The program will prepare the resident to sit for the Neurologic Clinical Specialist examination offered by the American Board of Physical Therapy Specialties (ABPTS).
 Click here for more information concerning specialty examination.

 The residency program in neurologic physical therapy demonstrates: